ReFreezed/LuaWebGen/README.md

 This should be placed in the `<head>` element.

 `include( filename )`<br>
-Insert a HTML template from the *templates* folder.
+Insert a HTML template from the *layouts* folder.
 Exclude the extension from the filename (e.g. `include"footer"`).

 `sortNatural( array [, attribute ] )`<br>
 [Naturally sort](https://en.wikipedia.org/wiki/Natural_sort_order) an array of strings.